-Zurn Yacht Design adds one model to their MJM line of yachts: the Zurn MJM 43Z combines the classic look of a trawler with modern outboard engines.
+MJM Yachts add one model to their line of yachts: the MJM 43Z combines the classic look of a trawler with modern outboard engines.

 Customers rule.
 Even when it’s a matter of doing something not so common, like installing a triple-outboard powertrain on a classic trawler.
-Zurn Yacht Design had no doubts in listening and bringing to life their client’s needs, and so comes Zurn MJM 43Z.
-Designed and styled by Doug Zurn, the 43Z wants to offer a new experience of cruising within the brand, where the outboard engines bring the fun factor to a typical Downeastern yacht.
+MJM Yachts had no doubts in listening and bringing to life their client’s needs, and so comes MJM 43Z.
+Designed by Bob Johnstone with the help of Doug Zurn, the 43Z wants to offer a new experience of cruising within the brand, where the outboard engines bring the fun factor to a typical Downeastern yacht.

 Proven hull, high speed

 On the transom there’s three Mercury 350HP Verados, enabling the yacht to reach speeds in excess of 50 mph (43 knots).
 The shipyard acknowledges the benefits of utilizing the Mercury Verado engines for their advanced electronics, responsive controls, fuel efficiency and quiet running.